 - Staff and students should observe physical security controls, not allow "tailgating" through accesscontrolled doors and barriers; - Wear their UEL passes at all times while on campus and/or present it virtually when requested to do so by University staff; - Visitors must always be escorted by a trusted employee when in areas that hold sensitive (including cardholder) information and equipment; - Procedures must be in place to help all personnel easily distinguish between employees, students and visitors, especially in areas where cardholder data is accessible.
 "Employee" refers to full-time and part-time employees, temporary employees, other personnel such as partners and examiners, and consultants who are "resident" at UEL sites.
-A "visitor" is defined as a vendor, guest of an employee, service personnel, or anyone who needs to enter the premises for a short duration, usually not more than one day; - Employees need to follow UEL's Clear Desk policy to prevent physical media and paperwork being exposed to unauthorised access and loss.
+A "visitor" is defined as a vendor, guest of an e: 08/01/2021 Version: 3.1 employee, service personnel, or anyone who needs to enter the premises for a short duration, usually not more than one day;